 Accounts for mineral lands designation, which is an overlay on other land use designations.

+Source: 2022 Growth Coordination Plan.
+South Sound Military Community Partnership.
+(2022)

 Source: Air Installation Compatible Use Zone Study (2014) and JBLM Joint Land Use Study, Existing Conditions Report (2015)

 Additional Goals, Objectives, and Policies throughout this Plan further elaborate on rural land use issues.
-For example, resource protection is discussed in Chapters 3 and 9, utilities and public services are discussed in Chapters 5, 6, and 7, and economic development in the rural area is discussed in Chapter 8.
+For example, resource protection is discussed in Chapters 3 and 9, housing is discussed in Chapter 4, utilities and public services are discussed in Chapters 5, 6, and 7, and economic development in the rural area is discussed in Chapter 8.
 All the policies within this Plan are internally consistent.

-“North county jurisdictions” refers to growth areas around Lacey, Olympia and Tumwater
+“North county jurisdictions” refers to growth areas around Lacey, Olympia, and Tumwater

 “South county jurisdictions” refers to growth areas around Yelm, Rainier, Tenino, Bucoda, and the Grand Mound Urban Growth Area.